 • What tools will you use to stay organized?

-• Which forms of content will you publish?
+• What type of content will you publish?

 Once you’ve worked out the nitty-gritty details, lay them out in a content strategy doc.
 After you have your plan written down, you can update and optimize it on a quarterly, biannual, or annual basis as needed.